frivas/alexa-mixed-polly/README.md

 In the example above, Alexa welcomes the user and plays an audio file and then tells the user what can be done.

 ## There are a few important things to take into account
-- Up to 5 audio file can be included in one response.
+- Up to 5 audio files can be included in one response.
 - The maximum duration is 240 seconds in total.
 - The supported format is MP3.
 - The files have to be available through HTTPS and should be available publicly.